ShayCrane/201-Reading-Notes/Class13.md

 				- run putty gen if can't access keys
 			- then browse to key again, select
 		- auto login after these steps

+### Things I want to know more about
+    - I want to become proficient in cloud computing